-Bayesian theory represents a normative approach to the decision making under uncertainty in the sense that the aim of Bayesian theory is to provide a guideline for the decision making so that certain kind of undesirable behaviour of a closed loop formed by a system and a decision maker is avoided.
-On the very fundamental level the Bayesian theory can be build on a formal structure representing basic elements of decision making - uncertain events, potential actions of a decision maker, their consequences, and preference ordering of actions.
+The Bayesian theory represents a normative approach to the decision making under uncertainty.
+On the very fundamental level, the Bayesian theory can be build on a formal structure representing basic elements of the decision making - uncertain events, potential actions of a decision maker, their consequences, and preference ordering of actions.
 These elements are then required to satisfy a set of conditions, in the literature, somewhat inappropriately, referred to as axioms.
-There is a number of such axiomatic systems varying in details, see, e.g., [9].
+There is a number of such axiomatic systems varying in details, see, e.g., [10].
 However, all of them require the preference ordering on actions to be "rich enough" and consistent in some sense.
-Their common implication is that the decision making task can be equivalently formulated in terms of belief about uncertain events and preference on consequences.
+Their common implication is that the decision making task can be equivalently formulated in terms of belief about uncertain events and preferences on consequences.
 It also follows from the axioms that the belief about the uncertain events has a structure of a probability measure depending on the selected action, and that the preferences can be expressed in terms of utility assigned by a utility function to the consequences.
-The preferences on actions then correspond to preferences induced by the expected utility.
-The optimal actions are the ones which maximize the expected utility.
+The preferences on actions are then induced by the expected utility.
+The optimal actions are the ones for which the expected utility is maximal.
 The notion of a utility is often substituted by a loss.
 The utility function is then substituted by a loss function and maximization of the expected utility is replaced by minimization of the expected loss.
+The loss functions are used also in this work.